spectrocloud/librarium/packages/docs/content/00-release-notes.md

 Spectro Cloud 1.11 is released with the support of OpenStack cloud and support for OIDC based authentication into Kubernetes clusters.

-* Spectro now supports supports deployment and management of Kubernetes clusters in OpenStack based private data centers.
+* Spectro now supports deployment and management of Kubernetes clusters in OpenStack based private data centers.
 * Support for OIDC based authentication into Kubernetes clusters and pre-configured Kubeconfig file to easily authenticate when using Kubectl.